-What are chainsaws good for?
 Chain saws are very functional tools for various tasks in different environments.
-Traditionally, one would say they are best for cutting down trees, but actually, chainsaws are mostly used at regular homes for clearing yards of dead wood, cut up fallen branches, harvesting and slicing firewood, not to mention chainsaw carving, ice sculpturing and even milling!
+Traditionally, one would say they are best for cutting down trees, but actually, chainsaws are mostly used at regular homes for clearing yards of dead wood, cutting up fallen branches, harvesting and slicing firewood, not to mention chainsaw carving, ice sculpturing, and even milling!

 There are lots of brands and models available on the market, so it is a cumbersome task to figure out which one is the best for you.
 Purchasing a chainsaw is a difficult process without prior experience.